GigaSpaces-ProfessionalServices/bbw-coupon-hub-devops/helm-override-values/README.md

 ### To override repo URLs and to disable unused components

-Please revivew the attached file:
+Please review the attached file:

 ```override_repo.yaml```